Splitgate/SplitgateTools/README.md

 - Forge map uploading

 ### Early State
-As I (Adam) the main developer am back at university I will not be able to focus any time on this so it is open source as it was left off in a working state of course, feel free to make pull requests with any fixes for bugs and new features I will attempt to read those.
+As I (Adam) the main developer am back at university I will not be able to focus any time on this so it is open source as it was left off in a working state of course.
+Feel free to make pull requests with any fixes for bugs and new features I will attempt to read those.